 How do you know you’ll have “enough” money?
 Well, typical financial planning relies on solid mathematical formulas… using numbers that are nothing but speculation, generalization, extrapolation, and GUESSWORK!

-As a matter of fact, the accumulate-first-then-disburse model leaves many people are AFRAID to spend their principle!
-We see this all the time—people accumulate perhaps even millions of dollars, but are afraid to USE their own money!
+As a matter of fact, many people are AFRAID to spend their principle!
+We see this all the time – people accumulate many thousands, perhaps even millions of dollars, but are afraid to USE their own money!

 You’ve heard it said that “It doesn’t matter how much you make, only how much you KEEP.”
 But the truth is, It doesn’t matter how much you make, how much you keep, or even how much you save – it only matters how much you can SPEND after you’ve earned it and saved it!

-Typical financial planning TELLS us to accumulate the biggest possible pile of money—money that isn’t in our control and that we’re told not to spend!
+As we detailed in “Focus on Cash Flow to Build Prosperity,” if the purpose of accumulation is to provide income in later years, why not concentrate on strategies most proven to generate cash flow?
+But typical financial planning TELLS us to accumulate the biggest possible pile of money – money that isn’t in our control and that we’re told not to spend!

-So we work hard and throw a portion of our income into 401(k)s, IRAs, perhaps a taxable brokerage account, and a 529 plan or two for our children’s education.
-Assets that can only be used for limited purposes at specific times.
-Accounts we can’t access without paying taxes, penalties, sales charges, perhaps even commissions and fees.
+So we work hard and throw a portion of our income into 401(k)s, IRAs, perhaps a taxable brokerage account, and a 529 plan or two.
+Accounts that can only be used for limited purposes at specific times.
+Accounts we can’t access without paying taxes, penalties, perhaps even fees.

 Meanwhile, the financial institutions and even the government benefit from the accumulation.
 They leverage it, or tax it, or collect fees for sending us quarterly statements letting us know how “our” money is doing.
-They may even keep a portion of it when we die by taxing our beneficiaries.
+They may even keep a portion of it when we die.